telerik/ajax-docs/controls/radskinmanager.md

     >note RadStyleSheetManager will combine and serve all stylesheets from that folder, including those for controls that are not used on the current page, and those for other custom skins.

-1. Alter the custom skin stylesheets depending on the method of registration - whether RadStyleSheetManager will be used or not.
+1. Make sure the custom skin stylesheets refer to images depending on the method of registration - whether RadStyleSheetManager will be used or not.
 This changes the URL at which the stylesheet is served, and resources in stylesheets are relative to the requesting path.

     * When serving the custom skin stylesheets through RadStyleSheetManager, the urls in your skin file should declare a path starting from the skin folder name, because the handler that serves them is at the root of the app: